-Furthermore, separating middle school restrooms by sex is substantially related to the achievement of the objectives of maintaining privacy, as students use the bathroom in a separate space from the opposite sex and are protected against exposure of their bodies to the opposite sex. "[T]he Supreme Court has long required that courts defer to the judgment of public-school officials in this context."
+With regard to the second prong of the Equal Protection analysis, separating school restrooms and locker rooms by sex is substantially related to the achievement of the objectives of maintaining privacy and operational efficiency, as students use the bathroom, locker room, and shower in a separate space from the opposite sex, are protected against exposure of their bodies to the opposite sex. "[T]he Supreme Court has long required that courts defer to the judgment of public-school officials in this context."
 Adams, 3 F.4th at 1328 (Pryor, J., dissenting).
 Indeed, "[c]ourts have long understood that the 'special sense of privacy' that individuals hold in avoiding bodily exposure is heightened 'in the presence of people of the other sex."
 Id. at 1331 (collecting authority).